vivekraghuram/nlu_core/README.md

 this into an "n-tuple".

 * ProblemSolver: Receives an n-tuple from the AgentUI, which it uses to solve a problem in the application domain (e.g., robotics).

+Developers can add other modules/Agents by subclassing the CoreAgent module, or by making more refined AgentUI/ProblemSolver modules, which already subclass CoreAgent.
+This will inherit the Transport mechanism (currently uses Pyre), as well as the configuration/setup parser (ArgParser).